cobianzo/asim-solar-project/README.md

 # PHPCS and PHPCBF

+ie.
+`composer run-script lint plugins/solar-project/solar-project.php`
-`composer run-script lint plugins/solar-project/solar-project.php` para el plugin coco- ... you need to enter the project and see its README.
+or simply `composer lint <relative/path/to/file.php>` para el plugin coco- ... you need to enter the project and see its README.md

 # Translations

-Added a Helper to detect the code of the langua (ie 'it')
+- I Added a `\Coco_Solar\Helper::get_language()` to detect the code of the language (ie 'it')
+- The translations apply mostyl to the notifications (there are two kinds, the ones on top of the screen, and the into panels popup shown when hovering a segment)
+- For the top bar notifications (they pretend to be a user helper, like a wizard), thw translations are in
+`plugins/solar-project/src/notification-texts/*.json`
-Added a suffix to the files (js and json) which shows notifications.
+- For the popups panel notifications: I added a suffix to the files (js and json) which shows notifications, ie `segmentInfo_it.html` in folder `plugins/solar-project/assets/notifications/`

+> Since the top notifications act like a wizard, they trigger when the state of the page changes
+> (ie when starting to draw a rectangle), so I added a custom listener.
+Like this, we can hook custom code
+> when that change of state happens.

+## How I created the translations

 `npm run cli bash`
 ```
 cd wp-content/plugins/solar-project